-‘Uhaloa in Hawaiian Culture: The flowers, leaves, and roots of ‘uhaloa were (and are) used by Hawaiians for numerous illnesses including bronchial infections, asthma, and as a pain reliever, primarily to soothe a sore throat.
+‘Uhaloa in Hawaiian Culture: The flowers, leaves, and roots of ‘uhaloa were (and are) used by Hawaiians for numerous illnesses including bronchial infections and asthma, and as a pain reliever, primarily to soothe a sore throat.
 Leaves were pounded and used to fill in cracks on canoes.
 In the past, ‘uhaloa was often classified as a weed in farmland, pastures, and along roadsides.

 Collecting Seeds: ‘Uhaloa produces flowers and fruits throughout most of the year, only taking a break during periods of extreme drought.
 Collect the browning fruit clusters by hand.
-(A later study by Lukas et al. (2019) discovered that the maximum seed yield came from clusters that were slightly older (i.e., more brown fruits) than those in the header photograph above.)
+(A later study by Lukas et al. (2019) discovered that the maximum seed yield came from slightly older clusters (i.e., more brown fruits) than those in the header photograph above.)
 Back at home, let the clusters dry out for several days in an open bowl or similar container.
 Then, rub the clusters between your fingers to break open the fruit capsules and release the tiny black seeds.
 Test the seeds for viability in a cup of water; the viable seeds will sink.
 (These are tiny seeds that can be buoyed up by surface tension.
 Therefore, stir the water or use your finger to submerge each seed to confirm its viability.)
 I have never stored ‘uhaloa seeds for more than a few months.
 However, Lucas et al. in their 2016 study found “Nonscarified seeds exhibited minimal loss of viability during 10 months of storage at 5 °C at 12% and 50% relative humidity (RH), but a significant decline in viability of scarified seeds was detected."

 Growing from Seed: The germination hack that Lucas et al. (2016) discovered for ‘uhaloa was mechanical scarification.
 They scarred the seeds using two methods not really practical for the average native Hawaiian plant enthusiast, using a scalpel under a microscope and using a mechanical electric drum scarifier lined with 80-grit sandpaper.
 Therefore, I modified their method by using two small squares of 180-grit sandpaper.
 (I encourage you to experiment, and discover an even better at-home scarring method.)
 I placed one sandpaper square on a hard flat surface (e.g., table), placed one seed on the square, and then covered the seed with the second sandpaper square.
 Pressing down gently on the top square and moving my hand in a circular motion for about 30 seconds, I was able to scar the seed between the two pieces of sandpaper.
 I repeated this procedure for each seed I intended to sow.
 Occasionally, I would apply too much pressure and crush the seed.
 Also, sometimes my technique would crack the seedcoat, leaving an uninjured embryo.
 The photograph to the right shows an uninjured embryo, a scarred seed, and a non-scarred seed.
 (Note that the scarred seed does not look much different from the non-scarred seed, perhaps the only visual clue being the seedcoat dust covering and surrounding the seed.)